 What if you found out that you didn't have to manage stress anymore?
 What if you found out that you could STOP long term stress forever?
 I have a free 7-minute anxiety test that will help you find out more.

 What is the Link Between Stress and Anxiety?

 Stress and anxiety are not entirely different conditions.
-In many ways, anxiety may be considered long term stress, and long term stress may be a component of an anxiety disorder.
-Their similarities and relationships are some of the reasons that those that experience any one for a long period of time often experience the other for much longer.
+In many ways, anxiety may be considered long-term stress, and long-term stress may be a component of an anxiety disorder.
+Their similarities and relationships are some of the reasons that those that experience any one for an extended period often experience the other for much longer.

 It's not clear why anxiety and stress seem to contribute to each other, but there are several proposed possibilities.
 These include:

-- Hormone/Neurotransmitter Misfiring Another probable cause of both conditions has to do with damage to the mind and body when you deal with any one condition for an extensive period of time.
-Many people believe that your body starts to fire the wrong amounts of neurotransmitters (brain chemicals), adrenaline, and cortisol, because it becomes harder for your body to regulate.
+- Hormone/Neurotransmitter Misfiring Another probable cause of both conditions has to do with damage to the mind and body when you deal with any one condition for an extensive period.
+Many people believe that your body starts to fire the wrong amounts of neurotransmitters (brain chemicals), adrenaline, and cortisol because it becomes harder for your body to regulate.